tonyhu20116543/LeetCodePKU/README.md

 ### LeetCode

-This is LeetCode repo.
+This is LeetCode sulotion repo.
 Keep it in mind that practice makes perfect!